-- Re-thinking neighbourhoods, towns, and cities in terms of addressing affordability and connectivity within 20-minute neighbourhoods, and reshaping High Streets, in both a city centre and a town centre context, focusing on new roles and new uses. - Promoting sustainable transport and mobility to reduce car dependency across the region by delivering key aspects of the Regional Transport Strategy such as interconnected cross boundary active travel links and better infrastructure for public transport provision.
+- The creation of sustainable mixed communities and new destinations and attractors across the region.
+This will be achieved through regeneration and new development with the intention of increasing job density, amenities and housing options as well as providing services and infrastructure within more self-contained 20-minute neighbourhoods. - Promoting sustainable transport and mobility to reduce car dependency and the need to travel unsustainably right across the region, by delivering key aspects of the National and Regional Transport Strategy such as interconnected cross boundary active travel links and better infrastructure for public transport provision.
+A new mindset is needed which recognises the essential contribution that rural and less urbanised parts of South East Scotland make to the economy and society.
 We will provide affordable, coordinated public transport options for those who live in transport poverty for access to employment, training, and education opportunities.

-Furthermore, City Region and Growth Deals have been signed for Stirling and Clackmannanshire, Falkirk and Borderlands.
-When combined with that for Edinburgh and South East Scotland these will deliver well over a billion pounds worth of investment in infrastructure, innovation and skills into the region.
+Moreover, City Region and Growth Deals have been signed for Stirling and Clackmannanshire, Falkirk and Borderlands.
+When combined with that for Edinburgh and South East Scotland, these will deliver well over £1bn worth of investment in infrastructure, innovation and skills in the region including £10m for investigating extension of the Borders railway.
 This investment is designed to unlock economic growth and to tackle inequality and deprivation.